-In my two years of private practice dietetics I have been hard to pressed to find a client who has had a positive opinion or perception of soy-based foods.
+In my five plus years of private practice dietetics I have been hard to pressed to find a client who has had a positive opinion or perception of soy-based foods.

-Men won’t eat them because they have heard that it will affect their testosterone levels.
+Men often won’t eat them because they have heard that it will affect their testosterone levels.

 Women won’t eat them because they harbour fears over an increased risk of breast cancer.